V4Fire/Client/src/components/base/b-router/README.md

 router.push('/components/friends/:userId', {params: {userId: '1'}});
 ```

-All transition methods return promises that will be resolved when their transitions are finished.
+All transition methods return promises that will be resolved when their transitions are complete.

 ```js
 router.back().then(() => {